-- 1. Set aside the points, Portal Gun, item card, and scenario cards.
+- 1. Set aside the points, Raptor Claw, Goggles, item cards, and scenario cards.
 You won't use them in your first game; you'll learn how to use them in The Full Experience (page 8). - 2.
-Place the map with the Smith House face up. - 3.
+Play with two players.
+To play with three or four players, see More Players (page 9). - 3.
+Place the map with the Visitor Center face up. - 4.
 Both players will use the dice.
-Place them beside the map. - 4.
-Each player takes a cooldown track and two exhausted markers. - One player takes the dark character base and the Alien basic character that matches their base color.
-The other player takes the light character base and the Robot basic character that matches their base color. - 6.
-Each player chooses a character and puts the character on their base.
-Your two characters are allies.
-Your opponent's two characters are your rivals. - 7.
-Each player takes the cards for their character and basic character. - 8.
-Your character card has colored dots in the bottom right corner.
-Take one ability token for each of the colored dots.
-Combine all your ability tokens together to form your ability token pool. - 9.
-The player controlling Rick Sanchez takes the Rick Sanchez status cards.
-These are used when Rick does his Irresponsible Genius ability. - 10.
-Flip the First Player marker to see who goes first.
+Place them beside the map. - 5.
+Each player takes a cooldown track and three exhausted markers. - One player takes the dark character bases and the Triceratops basic character that matches their base color.
+The other player takes the light character bases and the Gamekeeper basic character that matches their base color. - 7.
+Each player chooses two characters and puts them on their bases.
+Your three characters are allies.
+Your opponent's three characters are you roll in the characters are your roll in the characters and puts them on their bases.
+Your opponent's

+- 8. Each player takes the cards for their characters and basic character. - 9.
+Your character cards have colored dots in their bottom right corners.
+Take one ability token for each colored dot.
+Combine all your ability tokens into your ability token pool. - 10.
+The player controlling Ray Arnold takes the two Ray Arnold status cards.
+You'll use these when Ray does his Hold On To Your Butts ability.
+The player controlling the Raptor takes the three Ambush tokens.
+You'll use these with the Raptor's abilities.

+- 11. Flip the First Player marker to see who goes first.
 If your base color matches the color that lands face up, take the First Player marker.
-You'll start the game. - 11.
-The Smith House starting areas are marked with base colors on the next page.
+You'll start the game. - 12.
+The Visitor Center starting areas are marked with base colors on the next page.
 The player with the First Player marker places their characters on squares in their starting area.
 Then, the other player places their characters in their starting area.